CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 The timeout for operations with the server.

 Change Conditions: Timeout value can be changed.
-Can cause performance issues, not recommended.
+Can cause performance issues, not recommended unless instructed by support.

 ### Maximum Results Per Request <a name="maxresreq"></a>
 {: .no_toc }